 What Is The Book About?

-As the name suggests, in her “The World of Homosexuals“, she is clear to talk about homosexuality and right.
-This had been done in an era where the concept of normal sexuality was very hideous and was considered to be a taboo to talk about (although it still is a taboo for a few).
-She brings forth the right for the homosexual men to have the right to live a normal life without being criticised.
+As the name suggests, in her “The World of Homosexuals“, she clearly talks about homosexuality and rights.
+This had been done in an era where the concept of normal sexuality was very hideous and was considered to be taboo to talk about (although it still is taboo for a few).
+She brings forth the right for homosexual men to have the right to live a normal life without being criticized.
 Unfortunately, she herself got many criticisms for the same.

 Why This Came Up Suddenly?
 Vidya Balan’s Movie!

 It is a question of fact that after so many years, why suddenly the book received so much importance?
 It is because of the biopic that is streaming on Amazon Prime, called Shakuntala Devi, by Anu Menon.
 In the biopic, Shakuntala Devi (Vidya Balan) was shown to have talked about homosexuality openly.
 She was asked in a function how she could write about homosexuality without being homosexual herself.
 There she replied, “Well, I haven’t killed anyone either but I’ve written a book called Perfect Murder.
 Actually, I got interested in homosexuality because my ex-husband was a homosexual.”